 Text in blue and in a smaller font size (example) is for guidance and can be removed from the completed outline proposal document.

-In Section 1 (“Overview of the Proposed Activity”) and Section 2 (“Business Plan”) of this document please make reference to Tables 1 to 6 of the attached financial forecast workbook(s), providing supplementary information as necessary to substantiate the assumptions behind the commercial forecasts.
-Guidance on how to use the financial forecast workbook can be found in the first worksheet of the workbook, entitled “Guide”.
+In Section 1 (“Overview of the Proposed Activity”) and Section 2 (“Business Plan”) of this document, please refer to the relevant tables of the attached financial forecast workbook(s), providing supplementary information as necessary to substantiate the assumptions behind the commercial forecasts.
+Each financial forecast workbook includes guidance on how it should be used.

+For the reader’s convenience, you may wish to include the relevant tables of the completed Financial Forecast Workbook in this document.
+If so, the following procedure is suggested, to be followed once you have finalised the content of the spreadsheet file (business plan assumptions and calculations):

+Select and copy the cells in the spreadsheet that constitute the table to be included in this document.

+Paste the cell data copied from the spreadsheet using the following option (to avoid formatting issues): “Paste Special… Picture (Enhanced Metafile)”.